Idered/esuna/_posts/2013-03-25-framework.md

 Please see [my snippets repo](http://github.com/Idered/snippets) for basic structure of elements included in `style.css`, I've put there structure of comments, post, blockquotes, tags and many more elements.

 `plugins.js`
 : This file contains Respond.js polyfill to add min/max-width and media query support.
-It also contains [DevTools](#development-tools).
+It also contains [development tools](#development-tools) and some other plugins.

 `script.js`
 : This file is where you work on JS stuff.
-There's already a basic structure with plaeholder polyfill and some other useful scripts.
+There's already a basic structure.

 `__assets`
 : In this folder you can put not converted fonts, PSD's including sprite.psd, documentations from client, etc.